 Controls the degree to which light is not allowed to travel through it.
-Unlike Transmission, whereby the material still considers diffuse, specular, etc., opacity will affect the entire shader.
+Unlike transmission, whereby the material still considers diffuse, specular, etc., the opacity will affect the entire shader.
 Useful for retaining the shadow definition of an object, while making the object itself invisible to the camera.

 You must ensure that Opaque is disabled for the mesh that the Standard Surface shader is assigned to when using Opacity.